 A range of measures are outlined in the new national strategy to address discrimination against positive people.
 In addition to specifically protecting the rights of PLWHA and those most vulnerable to HIV/AIDS, it is also necessary that appropriate and accessible legal remedies are available to them.
 This can be done by inserting relevant provisions in the respective constitutional and civil and criminal laws where such safeguards do not already exist.

 3.5 Commodities, services and partnerships

 Availability of condoms is a significant barrier to universal access to prevention.
-In a setting where a significant proportion of the population lives on very low incomes the lbid p8 cost of condoms is significant.
-Supply management of commodities has already been identified as an obstacle in scaling up capacity in the health system.
+In a setting where a significant proportion of the population lives on very low incomes the cost of condoms is significant.